dopetrader97/G.E.N.I.E.-Development/FREERINGGOLD /Opposition Breifs /Subpoenas and Witness List /Pre-Trial Hearing Witness Set.md

 > “Mr. Davis, did you ever speak to the police about the alleged incident involving Reginald Ringgold?”
 > “Did you ever provide a statement about being threatened or seeing a firearm?”
-> “Did you ever feel threatened by Mr. Ringgold on the night in question?”
+> “Did you ever feel threatened by Mr. Ringgold on the day in question?”
-> “What did you actually witness that night?”
+> “What did you actually witness that morning?”
 > “Did you observe Mr. Ringgold try to calm the situation down?”
 > “Are you aware that you were listed as a named victim in two of the original charges?”
 > “Did you authorize that?
 Were you even contacted?”